jorelk19/testChiper/README.md

 * Loading recyclerview on demand
 * Unit Test
-* Local storag in DB with room
+* Local storage in DB with room